Kumano Ancient Trail

 Transfer to Kyoto

-• Hotel Hotel
+• Hotel Western-style Hotel

 • Meal Breakfast, Farewell Dinner

-We leave the Kii Peninsula this morning, travelling on the coastal rail line to Kyoto.
-Our final tour night is at a central western-style hotel in the city and we enjoy a Farewell Dinner at a local restaurant with our guide.
+We leave the Kii Peninsula this morning, travelling on the coastal rail line to Kyōto.
+Our final night is at a centrally-located Western-style hotel; you are free to explore the city or relax until dinnertime.

 • Day